antrea-io/antrea/docs/design/ovs-pipeline.md

 Flow 1 is designed for case 1, matching ARP request packets for the MAC address of a remote Antrea gateway with IP address `10.10.1.1`.
 It programs an ARP reply packet and sends it back to the port where the request packet was received.
-Note that both the source hardware address and the source MAC address in the ARP reply packet are set with the *Global Virtual MAC* `aa:bb:cc:dd:ee:ff`, not the actual MAC address of the remote Antrea gateway.
+Note that both the source hardware address and the source MAC address in the ARP reply packet are set to the *Global Virtual MAC* `aa:bb:cc:dd:ee:ff`, not the actual MAC address of the remote Antrea gateway.
 This ensures that once the traffic is received by the remote OVS bridge, it can be directly forwarded to the appropriate Pod without actually going through the local Antrea gateway.
 The *Global Virtual MAC* is used as the destination MAC address for all the traffic being